 Macros can cause serious damage to your computer.
-It can erase files or install malware.
-Microsoft has added macro-security features to help prevent your working devices (computer or smartphones) from macro-related problems.
+It happens to erase files or install malware.
+Thus, users need to know about macro security in Excel.
+In addition to that, Microsoft has already added macro-security features to help prevent your working devices (computers or smartphones) from macro-related problems.

 Download Working File

-This file contains the VBA macro.
-When you will open it, it will show a Security Warning.
+This file contains a VBA Macro.
+When you open it, it will show a Security Warning.

 3 Necessary Aspects to Know about Macro Security in Excel

 As Excel Macros pose serious security concerns, you need to maintain certain codes of conduct while dealing with macros.
 The basic security measures are discussed below.

 1. Disabling Macros with Notification

 - The following figure shows the Macro Settings section of the Trust Center dialog box.
 Choose Developer > Code > Macro Security, to display the Trust Center dialog box.